pixijs/pixijs.com/src/data/pixi.js.md

  *     }
  * });
  * ```
- */
-export interface ParticleContainerOptions extends PixiMixins.ParticleContainerOptions, Omit<ViewContainerOptions, "children"> {
+ * @template T The type of particles in the container.
+Must implement {@link IParticle}. * @category scene */ export interface ParticleContainerOptions<T extends IParticle = IParticle> extends PixiMixins.ParticleContainerOptions, Omit<ViewContainerOptions, "children"> {
 	/**
 	 * Specifies which particle properties should update each frame.
 	 * Set properties to true for per-frame updates, false for static values.